emberjs/rfcs/text/0446-contribution-guides.md

  The list of topics covered should therefore include:

-- **A summary of the motivation of open-source and its meaning for Ember as an OSS project.** This aims to provide more context to those new to Ember and open-source in general about the purpose of OSS in general and how Ember values a collaborative approach in the development of the framework.
+- **A summary of the motivation of open-source and its meaning for Ember as an OSS project.** This aims to provide more context to those new to Ember and open-source in general about the purpose of the project and how Ember values a collaborative approach in the development of the framework.

 - **A How-To for code contributions with a real-world example.** This can include tips on how to find and claim a suitable issue, an introduction to Git and how to send a pull request, tips for the review process about finding a reviewer, communicating effectively and submitting changes and easy-to-review chunks of contribution work.

 - **A How-To for filing a new issue on an Ember project**

-- **An issue finder functionality inspired by the [What Can I Do for Mozilla landing page](https://whatcanidoformozilla.org/#!/progornoprog/teach).** This aims to lead users to a) a list of relevant issues on the [Ember Help Wanted App](https://help-wanted.emberjs.com/) or b) a related strike team channel on the Ember Discord chat.
+- **An issue finder functionality inspired by the [What Can I Do for Mozilla landing page](https://whatcanidoformozilla.org/#!/progornoprog/teach)**.
+This should lead users to a) a list of relevant issues on the [Ember Help Wanted App](https://help-wanted.emberjs.com/), b) a related strike team channel on the Ember Discord chat, c) a link to the description of an on-going initiative on the [Status Board](https://emberjs.com/statusboard/).

 Any subjects covered in the Guides should be presented as text instruction at least, but each topic can be enhanced with relevant code examples and multi-media content (e.g. slides of a relevant community talk, video content among others).